teochewthunder/ttl-coding-classes/Lesson_1.md

 1. Learn to use the web browser console
 2. Declare variables and assign numerical values to them
 3. Mathematical operators
+4. Paranthesis in mathematical operations.
-4. Optional exercise: Variable swap
+5. Optional exercise: Variable swap

 ## Exercise 1
 On Windows/Linux: Ctrl-Shift-J